jay-giametta/BroIntelImport/README.md

 First:

-This script must know where the 'intel/' directory is located.
-By default the 'bro_intel_dir' variable in the script points to '/opt/bro/share/bro/site/intel/'.
+This script must know where the `intel/` directory is located.
+By default the `bro_intel_dir` variable in the script points to `/opt/bro/share/bro/site/intel/`.
 Change as needed to fit your directory structure.

 Description:

 This script will import single column lists of bro intel or a single entry from command line.
 Individual files must contain only one data type (ex.
-IP Addresses). awk can be helpful to parse a single column of entries from a source file.
+IP Addresses). `awk` can be helpful to parse a single column of entries from a source file.
 Example:

 	#This command would parse the first column ($1) from source.txt
 	#and output it to target.txt